gabimin/Dicee/README.md

+---

-## Dicee
+# Dicee 🎲

-Welcome to the Dicee Game!
 This is a simple web-based game that allows you to roll two dice and see who wins.

 ### Features